 - Set a goal.
-Having a can help you stay motivated.
+Having a specific goal for your savings can help you stay motivated.
 Establishing your emergency fund may be that achievable goal that helps you stay on track, especially when you’re initially getting started.
-Use our to calculate how long it’ll take you to reach your goal, based on how much and how often you’re able to put money away.
+Use our savings planning tool to calculate how long it’ll take you to reach your goal, based on how much and how often you’re able to put money away.

 - Create a system for making consistent contributions.
 There are a number of different ways to save, and as you’ll read below, setting up automatic recurring transfers is often one of the easiest.
 It may also be that you put a specific amount of cash aside each day, week, or payday period.
 Aim to make it a specific amount, and if you can occasionally afford to do more, you’ll watch your savings grow even faster.